-An application for funding is to be received by the responsible officer by 1 May of each year.
+An application for funding is to be received by the Minister for Primary Industries and Regional Development by 1 May of each year.
 The application is to comply with the specifications detailed below in this management plan.

 Under extenuating circumstances, the Minister at their discretion may consider extraordinary applications for funds outside this schedule for substantial unforeseen eligible activities.
 An extraordinary application follows the same "application" process as identified above.
 The Minister may approve an extraordinary application for funds providing the amount available to make the additional payments will not exceed the available balance of the fund, less an amount sufficient to cover audit and administrative costs plus an allowance for any refunds in accordance with the regulations Section 7.